mradamcox/mradamcox.github.io/content/pages/oldinsurancemaps.md

 Thesis paper: ["Creating a Public Space for Georeferencing Sanborn Maps: A Louisiana Case Study"](https://digitalcommons.lsu.edu/gradschool_theses/5641/)

-For my Geography M.S. thesis at Louisiana State University I put together an open platform that allows anyone to georeference historical fire insurance maps that are held in the Library of Congress [digital Sanborn collection](https://loc.gov/collections/sanborn-maps).
+For my Geography MS thesis at Louisiana State University I put together an open platform that allows anyone to georeference historical fire insurance maps that are held in the Library of Congress [digital Sanborn collection](https://loc.gov/collections/sanborn-maps).
 There are over 500,000 scanned documents in this collection, which cover 10,000+ communities in the US.

 The goal of this project is to create a space in which the public can help transform scanned maps into more reusable spatial layers, while also facilitating engagement with those maps.